November 26, 2019

 Remember to look up the weather.

 It usually rains in Seattle, and it will probably snow in New York.
 However, as you probably have learned from your local meteorologist, predicting the weather is never a certainty.
+When a summer storm hits Los Angeles, at least the raincoat and umbrella you packed won’t dampen your mood.

 Each item should complement one another.

 Mixing and matching garments can be the difference between 4 outfits and 16.
 When you’re going out of town, this is going to be your bread and butter.
 Keep all of your clothes within a certain color palette and basic style.
 Make sure to bring a variety of fabrics with unique texture or weaves.
 A nice knit tie is just as noticeable of a change as a bright-colored silk one.
-If each of your pants can mix with every dress shirt, and you can switch your shoes without ruining a look, then you’re packing to perfection.
+If each of your pants can mix with every dress shirt, and switch ties without ruining a look, then you’re packing to perfection.

 It’s smart to overpack, just don’t overdo it.